crytic/attacknet/README.md

   grafanaPodPort: 3000 # the port grafana is listening to in the pod
   waitBeforeInjectionSeconds: 10
   # the number of seconds to wait between the genesis of the network and the injection of faults.
 To wait for finality, use 25 mins (1500 secs)
-  keepEnclaveAfterFault: true # Whether attacknet should skip enclave deletion after the fault concludes.
+  reuseDevnetBetweenRuns: true # Whether attacknet should skip enclave deletion after the fault concludes.
 Defaults to false.
   existingDevnetNamespace: kt-ethereum # If you don't want to genesis a new network, you can specify an existing namespace that contains a Kurtosis enclave and run tests against it instead.
 I'm expecting this to only be useful for dev/tool testing.
 Exclude this parameter for normal operation.

 harnessConfig: